hashmis79/projectcoc/README.md

 1) Navigate to `CoppeliaRobotics\CoppeliaSimEdu\programming\remoteApiBindings\python\python` and copy all the .py files into the working directory</br>
 2) Navigate to `CoppeliaRobotics\CoppeliaSimEdu\programming\remoteApiBindings\lib\lib`</br>
-  Depending on the System your are on you can select the folder (Windows, Ubuntu 16/18, MacOS)</br>
+  Depending on the System you are on, you can select the folder (Windows, Ubuntu 16/18, MacOS)</br>
-  copy the .dll, .so or the .dylib file respectively to your working directory.
+  copy the .dll, .so, or the .dylib file respectively to your working directory.

 3) The next thing we want to do is that we have to create a threaded script in any component of the scene where you want to implement API.
 4) In the Script we should add the following statement in the sysCall_threadmain() function